 The most obvious part of our work is designing and documenting the theatre's special requirements - the form and layout of the theatre, space adjacencies, stage rigging, dimming and control, and seating.
-It's important to note that this work does not happen in a vacuum.
-At Studio T+L we often say that design is as much a process as it is the product that is delivered at the end of that process.
+It's important to note that this work does not happen in a vacuum-it is a joint effort between the design team and the theatre owner and users.
+At Studio T+L we often say that design is as much a process as it is the product delivered at the end of that process.
 Designing a performing arts space requires extensive collaboration between the owners/users and the design team, and we facilitate that collaboration.
 We listen carefully to the artists' needs and desires, convey them to the building's design team in language they can understand, and advocate for those needs and desires throughout the design and construction process.
 We listen to the design and construction team and translate their needs and concerns to the artists.
 By assisting and guiding the collaboration we help to assure a successful project for everyone.

 The answer is no for two reasons.
 The first reason is simple scheduling.
 Your designers and TDs already have work to do, and designing a new theatre or a renovation is a full time job.
 We value their input and collaboration, but they need to focus on productions while we focus on the theatre building.
 The second reason is that most people in the theatre don't have a thorough understanding of architecture, mechanical systems, and construction techniques, any more than architects and engineers have a clear understanding of theatre production and operations.
 Theatre systems must be integrated into the larger building, which requires specialized knowledge in order to effectively communicate and collaborate with the building design team.